Karlsson scores twice, lifts Golden Knights past Ducks in OT

 Fowler, who was the 12th overall pick by Anaheim in the 2010 draft, is the youngest player in franchise history to play 700 games with the club at 29 years, 2 months and 22 days.
 He had the assist on Rakell’s goal and has a point in three straight games (one goal, four assists).

 Shattenkirk was taken by Colorado with the 14th overall pick in 2007.
 He signed with the Ducks during the offseason after being with Tampa Bay during their run to the Stanley Cup last season.
-The 32-year old Shattenkirk has also seen stints with St. Louis and the New York Rangers.
+The 32-year old Shattenkirk has also seen stints with St. Louis, Washington and the New York Rangers.

 UP NEXT